 Focuses on the tools and technology needed in the health care field, including hardware, software, security, data storage and programming tools.

-Blends HIT and HIM to help solve and prevent public health challenges.
+Blends HIT and emerging technologies to help solve and prevent public health challenges and tackle structured and unstructured data.

 The degree can be completed in as little as 24 months and is designed for professionals with a minimum of three years of relevant work experience in one of any of the following fields: health care, data analysis or IT.